-Verrucous carcinoma (VC) refers to a clinicopathologic concept implying a locally aggressive, clinically exophytic, low-grade, slow-growing, well-differentiated squamous cell carcinoma with minimal metastatic potential.
+Verrucous carcinoma is a relatively uncommon, locally aggressive, clinically exophytic, low-grade, slow-growing, well-differentiated squamous cell carcinoma with minimal metastatic potential.

 The pathogenesis of verrucous carcinoma is not yet fully elucidated.
-Leading theories include human papillomavirus (HPV) infection (anogenital and some oral and sole lesions), chemical carcinogenesis induced by smoking and chewing tobacco, alcohol consumption and betel nut chewing (oral lesions), and chronic inflammation.
+Leading theories include human papillomavirus (HPV) infection (oral cavity, anogenital region, plantar foot, and a small subset of cutaneous verrucous carcinoma), chemical carcinogenesis induced by smoking and chewing tobacco, alcohol consumption and betel nut chewing (oral lesions), and chronic inflammation.
 Schistosomiasis is associated with verrucous carcinoma of the bladder.

 The incidence of verrucous carcinoma in the United States and worldwide is unknown.

 Verrucous carcinoma generally occurs in middle-aged (50s) patients ; however, the anogenital type of verrucous carcinoma has been reported to develop in men aged 18-86 years.